Monthly Archives: November 2010

 Time Machine and Evernote for Disaster Recovery

 Oh my god… my hard drive crashed!
 What do I do now?!?
 How many times have you had a students or colleagues say these words to you?
-When they do it is as if their lives — their digital lives for … Continue reading
+When they do it is as if their lives — their digital lives … Continue reading

 Posted in 1to1, Evernote, Technical | Tagged , , , , , , , | 2 Comments